Howard C. Gentry

-Gentry played college football as a tackle at Florida A&M University under head coached William M. Bell and Jake Gaither.
+Gentry played college football as a tackle at Florida A&M University under head coaches William M. Bell and Jake Gaither.
 His coaching career began at North Carolina A&T University under Bell and was then an assistant coach at Wilberforce State College—now known as Central State University—in Wilberforce, Ohio under head coach Gaston F. Lewis.
 Gentry moved to Tennessee A&I in 1949 to become and assistant football coach under Henry Kean.